 Xenon arc testing promotes property changes of materials, including the effects of sunlight, moisture and heat, by simulating ultraviolet and visible solar radiations by means of a weatherometer.
 Element is at the cutting-edge of weathering testing, providing xenon arc testing to clients in many industries, including automotive, polymer additive, textiles, and paint.

 Accelerated exposure testing has become increasingly important to qualify new designs and materials, and to determine material durability in a fraction of the time, in real-world environments.
-Our experts offer xenon arc testing on a variety of materials, comprising paints, coatings, and other polymer-based materials, as a valuable tool to accelerate material degradation and condense years of outdoor exposure.

 Understanding Xenon Arc Testing